caboodle-tech/jams-edu/SECURITY.md

 ## Supported Versions

-The following table outlines the current state of security support for JamED.By its nature, JamED is a very secure application, but it is always good practice to keep your installation of JamED updated to the latest production version.
+The following table outlines the current state of security support for JamED.
+By its nature, JamED is a very secure application, but it is always good practice to keep your installation of JamED updated to the latest production version.

 | Version    | Supported          |
 | -----------| ------------------ |